parantapa/sqlpygen/README.rst

   # create table and create index sql statements.
   # The statements are given a name which is used in the generated code
   # to produce better error messages.
-  # Each SQL statement must end with a semicolon.
+  # All SQL statements must end with a semicolon.
   -- schema: table_stocks

   CREATE TABLE stocks (